joannakl/cs102/projects/project5_binary_maze.markdown

 `package project5;`

-Your should submit all your source code files (the ones with `.java` extensions only) either in a single __zip__ file or as individual files to Gradescope. __DO NOT__ submit `.class` files or any project files that your IDE might produce, or any other files created by your operating system and file system.
+Your should submit all your source code files (the ones with `.java` extensions only) to Gradescope. __DO NOT__ submit `.class` files or any project files that your IDE might produce.
+Do not submit the data file or any data files that you might have created.
-You can see all the files on Gradescope.
-Verify that there is nothing there that you did not intend to put it.
+Once you submit, you should look at all the files that Gradescope has - make sure there is nothing there that should not be there.

-You can produce a zip file directly from Eclipse (if this is what you are using):
- -  right click on the name of the package (inside the `src` folder) and select Export...
- -  under General pick Archive File and click Next
- -  in the window that opens select appropriate files and settings:
-	 -  in the right pane pick ONLY the files that are actually part of the project, but make sure that you select all files that are needed
-	 -  in the left pane, make sure that no other directories are selected
-	 -  click Browse and navigate to a location that you can easily find on your system (Desktop or folder with the course materials or ...)
-	 -  in Options select "Save in zip format", "Compress the contents of the file" and "Create only selected directories"
- -  click Finish

 You may resubmit to Gradescope as many times as you wish before the submission link closes.
 But if you resubmit after the grace period ends, your assignment will be subject to the late point deductions.

-Some of the autograder tests for this project will be hidden.
-This means that you need to make the effort to test your own implementation before you make the final submission.
+For this project, you will see some of the results for the autograded unit tests.
+Some of the results will be hidden.
+(When some results are hidden, Gradescope does not display the score for the autograded part. )